SUPERCILEX/auto-isa/docs/paper/main.typ

 == Idioms are Shared Across Kernels

+// #todo[Check whether or not top idioms change with graph property changes.
+Feedback: How sensitive is the number of idioms to properties of graphs used as an input to the studied benchmarks?]
+// I gave this a quick look and it doesn't seem like it makes much of a difference.
+Some number go up, some down.
+Would need to figure out how to incorporate this in the graphs.
 #figure(caption: [
   The deduplicated top five idioms from each kernel and whether or not they are present in the kernel.
   Legend: #emoji.checkmark.box the idiom is contained within the kernel, #emoji.checkmark.heavy the idiom can be transformed to match an idiom in the kernel, #emoji.crossmark the idiom is not contained within the kernel.
 Fill: the fraction of the kernel's captured memory operations by this idiom.